-- The procedure described here applies to apparent individuals only. - Stems must be ≥ 50% rooted in the plot in order to be considered 'in' and included in long term monitoring. - Dead individuals are tagged and mapped if they are leaning < 45° from vertical (but note this criterion does not apply to decumbent growth forms). - The mapping procedure will be completed for: - o Single bole trees stemDiameter ≥ 10 cm - Multi-bole trees with stemDiameter ≥ 10 cm for at least one bole - Single shrubs (only if no trees with DBH ≥ 10 cm are present in the entire plot) - o Small trees (only if no trees with DBH ≥ 10 cm are present in the entire plot) - Small shrubs (only if no trees with DBH ≥ 10 cm are present in the entire plot)
+- The procedure described here applies to apparent individuals only (i.e., not Shrub Groups). - Stems must be ≥ 50% rooted in the plot in order to be considered 'in' and included in long term monitoring. - Dead individuals are tagged and mapped if they are leaning < 45° from vertical, but note this criterion does not apply to decumbent growth forms. - The mapping procedure is completed for: - Single bole trees stemDiameter \ge 10 cm - Multi-bole trees with stemDiameter \ge 10 cm for at least one bole - Single shrubs, if no trees with DBH ≥ 10 cm are present in the entire plot - \circ Small trees, if no trees with DBH ≥ 10 cm are present in the entire plot - \circ Small shrubs, if no trees with DBH ≥ 10 cm are present in the entire plot - Assigned tagIDs must be unique across both the Vegetation Structure and Plant Phenology protocols.
+The NEON database does not differentiate the protocol with which a tagID is associated.